 “But it is also confusing.
 Where once a movie’s writer/ director had perspective, he or she loses it.
 Where once he or she could see a forest, now there are only trees.
 The details converge to obscure the whole, and that makes it difficult to move forward substantially in any one direction.
 The experience can be overwhelming”.

-This means that creativity requires a tacit understanding of the role and nature convergence and divergence as a disassembling and reassembling process, one in which the pieces of the jigsaw puzzle tend to fly in, fly around and fly out of space simultaneously.
+This means that creativity requires a tacit understanding of the role and nature emergence, convergence and divergence as a discovery, disassembling and reassembling process.
+One in which the pieces of the jigsaw puzzle tend to fly in, fly around and fly out of space simultaneously.

 3. Creativity works best as a collaborative process

-Creativity and innovation are most successful when played as team sports, what really matters is the level of trust that exists between the people on the team, as well as their willingness and ability to be courageous, confident, compassionate, connected and curious when operating in the tea space.
+Creativity and innovation are most successful when played as team sports, what really matters is the level of trust that exists between the people on the team.
+As well as their willingness and ability to be courageous, confident, compassionate, connected and curious when operating in the team space.

 4. Creativity requires patience and candor

-As there are no apparent boundaries, road-maps, junctions and assembly points in the creative process, creativity also requires some kind of acknowledgement, acceptance, comfort and detachment from the confusion and overwhelm.
+As there are no apparent boundaries, road-maps, junctions and assembly points in the creative process, creativity also requires some kind of acknowledgment, acceptance, comfort, and detachment from the confusion and overwhelm.

 5. Creativity requires a special type of work environment